-(4) Each \$1.00 increase (decrease) in the initial public offering price per share would increase (decrease) each of as adjusted cash and cash equivalents, additional paid-in capital, stockholders' equity and total capitalization by approximately \$, assuming that the number of shares that we are offering, as set forth on the cover page of this prospectus, remains the same and that the underwriters do not exercise their overallotment option.
-An increase (decrease) of shares that we are offering would increase (decrease) each of as adjusted cash and cash equivalents, additional paid in capital, stockholders' equity and total capitalization by approximately \$, assuming the initial public offering price per share remains the same.
+(4) Each \$1.00 increase (decrease) in the initial public offering price per share would increase (decrease) each of as adjusted cash and cash equivalents, additional paid-in capital, stockholders' equity and total capitalization by approximately \$1,150,000, assuming that the number of shares that we are offering, as set forth on the cover page of this prospectus, remains the same and that the underwriters do not exercise their overallotment option.
+An increase (decrease) of 125,000 or 10% of the shares that we are offering would increase (decrease) each of as adjusted cash and cash equivalents, additional paid in capital, stockholders' equity and total capitalization by approximately \$690,000, assuming the initial public offering price per share remains the same.